opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

 My partner Jean Flanagan and I have a shared interest in self-archiving.
 Often we write and edit collaboratively.
 We have worked together on shared photography repositories.
 So it made sense for us to pool our resources to make Jean a website to feature her writing and photography.
 Jean would collect and edit her output and I would help her design and develop it.

-## Choosing Jekyll

-Jean already had a personal WordPress site, which I had helped her transition from the limited WordPress.com service to her own personal domain and host.
-The problems were limitations in configuration and design.
-I could certainly help redesign a WordPress site, but it would be an uphill battle since I have not ever made a theme from scratch, and I don’t know much PHP.
-Building on existing themes was a sure way to end up with a design with compromises and inflexibility.

-Both of us realized that WordPress was no longer a good fit.
-We both wanted more control over the design.
-Jean wanted more control over content and flexible layouts, as well as an interface that wouldn’t involve fighting with a WYSIWYG editor or administering a CMS and database.
-The trade-off of ease-of-use and getting started quickly with WordPress was outweighed by a desire to publish independently and to develop a process that would be able to withstand servers misbehaving, databases being corrupted, or any of the pitfalls of locking in to a “platform”. [^1]

-We decided to go with Jekyll because it would allow for a high performance site with a lot of flexibility in design and configuration.
-We realized that there would be a learning curve for both of us, since I had only just gotten started with Jekyll and it would be new for Jean.

 ## Features of the site